devng/star-sudoku/README.md

-# Star SUDOKU
+# StarSUDOKU

 ## TL;DR

 Java version of the popular Sudoku puzzle game.
 Intends to provide an advanced user interface.
-With Star SUDOKU you can create random sudoku grids or design your own to play/solve.
+With StarSUDOKU you can create random sudoku grids or design your own to play/solve.
 It can be used as sudoku generator, solver.
 You can export sudoku grids as PDF, RTF, HTML, XML and CSV.

 ![](screen1.png?raw=true)